Free

 Keep in mind: All that matters is the words in your policy.
 Your policy is your contract for coverage, which includes those three basic elements: your listed property, covered perils, and insured values.

 Let’s now review each of these elements in detail.
-By honing in on exactly how each of these policy elements work, you’ll be able to better identify your farm personal property coverage needs.
+By honing in on exactly how these policy elements work, you’ll be able to better identify your farm personal property coverage needs.

 (1) What farm personal property items can I list for coverage?